francescogerardomarra/its/modulo26/4_security.md

 With this setup, the handshake sequence remains **almost identical** to the one shown above, except that the `/login.html` page will be served when redirected instead of the default login page.

 The key flow remains:
-- Request protected resource.
+- **Request protected resource**: The user attempts to access a protected resource.
-- Redirect to custom login page.
+- **Redirect to custom login page**: Since the user is not authenticated, they are redirected to the custom login page (`/login.html`).
+An initial session is created, but it is not tied to any authenticated user.
+The session cookie (`JSESSIONID=abcd1234`) is used only for maintaining the redirection state and saving the user's original request (the "saved request").
-- Submit credentials.
+- **Submit credentials**: The user submits their credentials (e.g., username and password) via the login form.
-- Receive session cookie (`JSESSIONID`) on successful authentication.
+- **Receive new session cookie**: After successful authentication, the session cookie (`JSESSIONID`) is updated with a new value (`newSessionId1234`) and the user's authentication information is stored in the session.
+This new session is now tied to the authenticated user.
-- Include cookie in subsequent requests to access protected resources.
+- **Include cookie in subsequent requests**: On subsequent requests, the client sends the updated `JSESSIONID` cookie to prove that the session exists and the user is authenticated.
+The user is then granted access to the protected resources.

-In this setup, authentication state is maintained through the session cookie, rather than credentials being included in each request, providing a better user experience compared to Basic Authentication.
+In this setup, **authentication state** is maintained through the session cookie, rather than credentials being included in each request, providing a better user experience compared to Basic Authentication.
+Additionally, this method prevents session fixation attacks by issuing a new session ID after successful authentication.

 Let’s walk through a full authentication handshake using Form-based authentication: